ssuryanarayanan/Qi-Docs/docs/Data.md

 This method is used in situations where the client software needs to query a stream without getting any exceptions when the indexes queried do not have data.

-Returns null values for calls that do not find a value (e.g. Search of ‘Next’ from an index after all existing data.)
+Returns null values for calls that do not find a value (e.g., searching in Next mode from an index after all existing data.)

 #GetDistinctValue
 ```